JasxnNg/Systems-Game/DEVLOG.md

-and gave the client the ability to connect to host Jason Ng: 2024-01-04 9:01 PM worked on client-side logic for roughly 20 minutes
+and gave the client the ability to connect to host Jason Ng: 2024-01-04 9:01 PM worked on client-side logic for roughly 20 minutes Aareeb Jamil: 2024-01-05 06:23 AM worked on game.c overall structure (in the morning before school)
 ```